-If the placenta doesn't work properly, the baby won’t receive enough nutrients or oxygen and fails to grow or develop.
+If the placenta doesn't work properly, the baby doesn’t receive enough nutrients or oxygen and fails to grow or develop.
 This is called intrauterine growth restriction (IUGR) or fetal growth restriction (FGR).

-It is possible for the placenta to separate from the womb before the baby is born, this is called placental abruption and can lead to stillbirth as it means the placenta is not working as it should.
+Sometimes the placenta can separate from the womb before the baby is born.
+This is called placental abruption.
+It can lead to stillbirth because the placenta that has separated from the womb is not working as it should.

 The symptoms of placental abruption are: